skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 #### AWS Elastic Beanstalk
 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
 You can upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+This is similar to Heroku.

 #### AWS RDS
 To set up, operate, and scale a relational database in the cloud.
 Amazon RDS is a `Relational Database Service` that handles MySQL, Oracle or Microsoft SQL Server database engine.
 This means that the code, applications, and tools you already use today with your existing databases can be used with Amazon RDS.
 Amazon RDS automatically patches the database software and backs up your database, storing the backups for a user-defined retention period and enabling point-in-time recovery.
 You benefit from the flexibility of being able to scale the compute resources or storage capacity associated with your Database Instance (DB Instance) via a single API call.
 Some of the features offered by Amazon RDS are: